 Consumer preferences differ significantly among various income, age and ethnic groups.
-Preferences for new products are strong among the younger population, but a significant number of consumers remain at "the tasting level."
+Preferences for new products are strong among the younger population, but a significant number of consumers remain at "the tasting level".

-With average per capita income still quiet low, the consumption volumes of most food products are smaller than the optimum basket necessary for healthy nutrition.
-Estonians spend approximately 13 percent of their total food dollar on eating out.
-Prepared home meals are preferred to out-of-home dining in less than half of the families.
-Women account for 48 percent of the workforce and contribute to the increased demand for meals consumed away from home.
+Incomes stabilized in the 90's and have continued to be able to meet more of consumers' basic needs.
+With average per capita income still low, the consumption volumes of most food products are smaller than the optimum basket necessary for healthy nutrition.
+In IQ 2002, the average gross monthly wage in the public sector totaled US\$ 321.
+Of the 700,000 people comprising the workforce, the official unemployment rate reached 9 percent.
+Women account for nearly 48 percent of the workforce and contribute to the increased demand for meals consumed away from home.
 With a large proportion of two-income families, most Estonian customers prefer meals that are quick to prepare.
 Therefore, prepared, frozen and convenience food should be a key focus of US exporters.
 However, it should be noted that microwaves, refrigerators, and freezers have much more limited capacity than in the U.S. and Western Europe.
 Nearly 30 percent of the population live in rural areas.
 In rural areas where incomes are the lowest, farming provides many households with staples.
-Consumer concern about the presence of GMO ingredients does exist and there is a clear interest in organic foods.
-According to surveys, about 80 percent of consumers prefer domestic food products that are fresh, are free from additives, are familiar in taste and are low in price.
-Nevertheless, the large retail chains have observed that they are capturing market share from traditional farmers markets.
+Consumer concern about the presence of genetically engineered products does exist to some extent, and there is a clear interest in organic foods.
+According to surveys, 83 percent of consumers prefer domestic food products that are fresh, are free from additives, are familiar in taste and are low in price.
+Nevertheless, the large retail chains have observed that they are capturing market share from traditional farmers' markets.

 Table.
-Estonian food market value, 2000
+Estonian food market value, 2001

 Product Groups US\$ Million

-Red meat and poultry 160
+Red meat and poultry 179

+Dairy 170

-Bakery 93
+Bakery 100

+Potatoes 40

-Fats /Oils 38
+Fats /Oils 40

-Soft drinks 41
+Soft drinks 45

-Fruits/Berries 32
+Fruits/Berries 34

-Tobacco 24
+Tobacco 33

-Spices and condiments 12
+Spices and condiments 14

-Vegetables 82
+Vegetables 86

-Alcohol Beverages 29
+Alcohol Beverages 35

-Sugar 19
+Sugar 20

 Jams, confectionary, honey 33

-Fish 32
+Fish 34

-Total 798
+Total 863